DaveMiscampbell/DaveMiscampbell.github.io/about.md

 ## What I Do

-I work at <a href="http://stormideas.com" target="_blank">Storm Ideas</a> in Edinburgh focussing on making excellent Internet applications for a modern TV industry.
+I work at <a href="http://stormideas.com" target="_blank" rel="noopener">Storm Ideas</a> in Edinburgh focussing on making excellent Internet applications for a modern TV industry.

 ## What I Used To Do